planetarium/NineChronicles.Headless/README.md

 - `-H`, `--host`: Specifies the host name.
 - `-P`, `--port`: Specifies the port number.
+- `--swarm-private-key`: Specifies the private Key used in swarm.
-- `--private-key`: Specifies the private Key.
+- `--miner-private-key`: Specifies the private Key used in mining.
 - `--no-miner`: Disables mining.
 - `--store-path`: Specifies the path for storing data.
 - `-I`, `--ice-server`: Specifies the TURN server info used for NAT Traversal.
 If there are multiple servers, they can be added by typing: `--ice-server serverA --ice-server serverB ...`.